Arbitrage Betting: Is Risk-Free Sports Betting For Real?

 Calculating Arbitrage Bets: Resources

 Identifying arbitrage opportunities and calculating the size of your stakes can be difficult to comprehend.
 After all, it involves some fairly complex mathematical equations.
 Thankfully, there are some odds aggregators and arbitrage calculators that we can recommend to determine profit and recognize your best opportunity.

 Oddsportal.com is a fantastic resource and one that covers a vast amount of sportsbooks.
 They cover the “big four” American professional leagues (NHL, NFL, MLB, and NBA), but also have extensive odds coverage on niche leagues (eg. water polo).
 Odds are listed in decimal format.

-This site is a great resource to get started with and can alert you of shifting odds on major events.
+This site is a great resource to get started and can alert you to shifting odds on major events.
 That said, there’s no substitute for doing your own line shopping.
 Often, these sites can take a few minutes to update.
-To be successful means to react quickly, as opportunities can disappear in mere minutes—enough to ruin an arbitrage bet.
+Successful arbitrage betting requires swift reactions, as opportunities often disappear in just minutes.

 You might have recognized an arbitrage opportunity here and there, but how should you determine wager amounts on each outcome?
 The math can be tricky, which is why we recommend arbitrage calculators.

 Pinnacle Sports has a great arbitrage calculator for moneyline formated odds.